julianrojas87/lc-evaluation-swj/README.md

 ### 1. Raw data

 Our evaluation was performed on a set of 22 different and real public transport networks from around the world.
-The raw data of these networks is originally formatted as GTFS data dumps., which we make available at: https://cloud.ilabt.imec.be/index.php/s/7PeH9L3MijrHCRi
+The raw data of these networks is originally formatted as GTFS data dumps, which we make available at: https://cloud.ilabt.imec.be/index.php/s/7PeH9L3MijrHCRi

 ### 2. Convert GTFS to _Linked Connections_